tomjoht/documentation-theme-jekyll/mydoc/mydoc_tables.md

 Read more of the [datatable documentation](https://www.datatables.net/manual/options) to get a sense of the options you can configure.
 You should probably only use datatables when you have long, massive tables full of information.

 {{site.data.alerts.note}} Try to keep the columns to 3 or 4 columns only.
-If you add 5+ columns, your table may create horizontal scrolling with the theme.{{site.data.alerts.end}}
+If you add 5+ columns, your table may create horizontal scrolling with the theme.
+Additionally, keep the column heading titles short.{{site.data.alerts.end}}